wp-plugins/tdo-mini-forms/Readme.txt

 * Optionally Queue published posts
 * Numerous widgets for your theme, including a list of the top submitters
 * And many more...

+The Import/Export feature has been temporarily disabled in this release due to incompatibility with the Form Hacker.

+**Verision 0.11 provides intregration with Akismet, Submission Throttling, Import and Export of Form settings, Queuing Approved Post, Top Submitter theme widget and numerous bug fixes!**

 **With version 0.10.3, "Bad Data" errors and register_global issues should be a thing of the past!**